searKing/golang/tools/cmd/go-validator/README.md

 //go:generate go-validator -type "Pill" --linecomment --with-dao
 ```

-If multiple constants have the same value, the lexically first matching name will
+If multiple constants have the same value, the lexically first matching name will be used (in the example, Acetaminophen
-be used (in the example, Acetaminophen will print as "Paracetamol").
+will print as "Paracetamol").

 With no arguments, it processes the package in the current directory.
-Otherwise, the arguments must name a single directory holding a Go package
+Otherwise, the arguments must name a single
-or a set of Go source files that represent a single Go package.
+directory holding a Go package or a set of Go source files that represent a single Go package.

-The -type flag accepts a comma-separated list of types so a single run can
-generate methods for multiple types.
-The default output file is t_validator.go,
+The -type flag accepts a comma-separated list of types so a single run can generate methods for multiple types.
+The
-where t is the lower-cased name of the first type listed.
+default output file is t_validator.go, where t is the lower-cased name of the first type listed.
 It can be overridden
 with the -output flag.

 ## Download/Install

-The easiest way to install is to run `go get -u github.com/searKing/golang/tools/cmd/go-validator`.
-You can
+The easiest way to install is to
+run `go get -u github.com/searKing/golang/tools/cmd/go-validator@v1.0.175;go get -u github.com/searKing/golang/tools/cmd/go-validator`
-also manually git clone the repository to `$GOPATH/src/github.com/searKing/golang/tools/cmd/go-validator`.
+.
+You can also manually git clone the repository to `$GOPATH/src/github.com/searKing/golang/tools/cmd/go-validator`.

 ## Inspiring projects

 * [stringer](https://godoc.org/golang.org/x/tools/cmd/stringer)